CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

-# Using Python to Support Humanities Research Milestone Lesson
+# Lesson 8: Capstone: Using Python in Humanities Research

 ## Contents